 The jammer nodes were activated using the EMANE event system targeting specific jammers by NEM ID, to view the response of the system to jamming waveform presence.
 The EMANE OTA viewer application was used to view the real-time spectrum and waterfall displays of the EMANE OTA network during test scenario execution including the presence of jamming.

-We would like to thank Adjacent Link, the developers and maintainers of the open source EMANE real-time network emulation framework, for answering our questions about EMANE setup, configuration, customization, and operation.
+We would like to thank Adjacent Link, the designers, developers and maintainers of the open source Extendable Mobile Ad–hoc Network Emulator (EMANE) real-time network emulation framework, for answering our questions about EMANE setup, configuration, customization, and operation.